Huuduc2707/QuizzApp/README.md

 # quizApp

-Programming project_Software orientated -  Quiz app.
+Programming integration project -  Quiz app.

 Please follow these steps to run our group web app on your computer: